 Presentation - 11:30 am - 1:00 pm CST

-A full refund, less a $25 processing fee, will be issued for cancellations submitted at least one week
+A full refund, less a $15 processing fee, will be issued for cancellations submitted at least one week prior to the webinar.